mindspore-ai/mindspore/example/resnet50_imagenet2012/README.md

 ## Description

-This is an example of training ResNet-50 with CIFAR-10 dataset in MindSpore.
+This is an example of training ResNet-50 with ImageNet2012 dataset in MindSpore.

 ## Requirements

 - Install [MindSpore](https://www.mindspore.cn/install/en).

-- Download the dataset CIFAR-10
+- Download the dataset ImageNet2012

-> Unzip the CIFAR-10 dataset to any path you want and the folder structure should include train and eval dataset as follows:
+> Unzip the ImageNet2012 dataset to any path you want and the folder structure should include train and eval dataset as follows:
 > ```
 > .
-> ├── cifar-10-batches-bin  # train dataset
+> ├── ilsvrc                  # train dataset
-> └── cifar-10-verify-bin   # infer dataset
+> └── ilsvrc_eval             # infer dataset
 > ```